malaise/ada/README.txt

      polynomial approximation of a set of points in the plan.

 Astub (3)::
-     Ada05 stubber (makes compilable empty body from spec).
+     Ada2012 stubber (makes compilable empty body from spec).

 Asubst (3)::
-     Substitutes in files the strings matching a regexp by new strings.
+     Substitutes in files by new strings the strings that match a regexp.

 Battleship (2)::
      Battleship game for two players through the network (with 'Autobus').